MrBogomips/docs/docs/csharp/programming-guide/concepts/async/async-return-types.md

 :::code language="csharp" source="snippets/async-return-types/async-returns2.cs" ID="TaskReturn":::

 `WaitAndApologizeAsync` is awaited by using an await statement instead of an await expression, similar to the calling statement for a synchronous void-returning method.
 The application of an await operator in this case doesn't produce a value.
-When the right operand of an `await` is a <xref:System.Threading.Tasks.Task%601>, the `await` expression produces a result of `T`.
+When the right operand of an `await` is a <xref:System.Threading.Tasks.Task%601>, the `await` expression produces a result of `TResult`.
 When the right operand of an `await` is a <xref:System.Threading.Tasks.Task>, the `await` and its operand are a statement.

 You can separate the call to `WaitAndApologizeAsync` from the application of an await operator, as the following code shows.
 However, remember that a `Task` doesn't have a `Result` property, and that no value is produced when an await operator is applied to a `Task`.